edwardsmoses/edwardsmoses.com/_data/blog/2022-08-04-my-productivity-apps-i-use-in-2022.md

 When I'm done writing this article, heading over there to tick the 'Write an article on Tools workflow' - ..daily dose of serotonin. 🤗

 ## Google Calendar

 Pretty straightforward - helps me keep track of meetings I've been invited to.
 Without the screaming reminders on my phone, I sure would have missed lots of meetings.

 ## Nota

 One of the things that Notion can't do is allow you to take notes with an Apple Pen on an iPad.
-And during meetings and client calls, it's pretty hard to wipe out Notion and start typing, writing helps with that.
+And during meetings and client calls, it's pretty hard to whip out Notion and start typing, writing helps with that.

 There're lots of note-taking tools out there, but I'm pretty obsessed with all information all in one place.
 And having another tool handle my notes isn't that great.

 So shameless plug, building an App that lets you take your notes with Apple Pen, and syncs to Notion using their API (thanks to Notion for getting this out there) - still very much in development mode, but looking to get it out there soon... someday.

 ### That's it!